-The Goal and Role of Australian Honours Advisory Committee are to increase the number and level of recognition of deserving Australian Lions receiving the Order of Australia Awards.
+The Goal and Role of Australian Honours Advisory Committee are to increase the number and level of recognition of deserving Australians receiving the Order of Australia Awards.

-- To promote the Order of Australia Awards System throughout the Multiple District as an appropriate way to obtain community recognition of the outstanding service of individual Lions
+- To promote the Order of Australia Awards System throughout the Multiple District as an appropriate way to obtain community recognition of the outstanding service.

 - To receive, analyse and give advice on nominations submitted by Lions Clubs or District Cabinets in MD201.